KetherineWang/startup/notes.md

     - Having a secure connection means that all the data is encrypted using the TLS protocol.
     - TLS is sometimes referred to by a now unsecure predecessor protocol named SSL.
     - TLS works by negotiating a shared secret that is then used to encrypt data.
-    - "curl -v -s https://byu.edu > /dev/null"
+    - `curl -v -s https://byu.edu > /dev/null`
-        - The actual negotiation that happens can be seen by using the console browser based application "curl", along with the "-v" parameter to see the verbose output of the HTTPS exchange.
+        - The actual negotiation that happens can be seen by using the console browser based application `curl`, along with the `-v` parameter to see the verbose output of the HTTPS exchange.
-        - The "> /dev/null" redirection throws away the actual HTTP response, since we only care about the negotiation, by redirecting the output to the null device.
+        - The `> /dev/null` redirection throws away the actual HTTP response, since we only care about the negotiation, by redirecting the output to the null device.
     - A core piece of the handshake of the negotiation is the exchange of a web certificate that identifies the domain name of the server creating the secure connection.
     - The browser will compare the certificate domain name to the one represented in the URL, and if they do not match, or the certificate is invalid or out of date, it will display a massive warning.
 - Web Certificates